 Planting Time

 After letting the new tank percolate for a night, I took to getting it planted the following day.
 I did not get any new plants – the plan was to move over existing plants from the old tank.
-I started pulling up various species and going through to trim down good examples for planting.
+I started pulling up various species and going through them to trim down good examples for planting.

 I’m going back with Rotala Rotundifolia, Staurogen Repens, Blyxa Japonica, and hemianthus callitrichoides ‘Cuba’.
-Since the rescape, I got a few stems of Rotalla Wallichii from ebay.
+Since the rescape, I got a few stems of Rotalla Wallichii from eBay.
 It is a lovely addition!

 Later that evening, we rounded up ‘Uno’ and as many shrimp as possible and put them in their new home.
 The activity level of the shrimp was amazing – they were zooming all over the new tank.